-Example 1.1.
-Consider a table T taken from the Kaggle flights dataset [2] which contains 31 columns and \sim 6M rows.
+Example I.1.
+Consider a table T taken from the Kaggle flights dataset [13] which contains 31 columns and $\sim 6M$ rows.
 T may be used for analysis tasks such as predicting flight delays and cancellations.

 The analyst starts by inspecting the data using Pandas display(T), which yields the sub-table displayed at the top left of Figure 1.

 The usefulness of this display for data exploration is intuitively limited: for instance, the first rows, last rows, and last columns are repetitive, and the displayed values are arbitrary.
 In addition, the chosen columns may not be relevant for the analyst's goals: for instance, the analyst may be interested in flight cancellations, yet there is no reason to assume that the columns in the Pandas sub-table are relevant for this goal.

-Our goal is to develop a foundational approach for an informed selection of subtables that characterizes a given table as a whole and captures multiple diverse patterns.
-Concretely, given a table T with n rows and m columns, our goal is to create a sub-table $T{\rm sub}$ with k << n rows and l << m columns which is a subset of k rows projected over a subset of k columns of k.
-To do this, we introduce a novel notion of sub-table informativeness which reflects (1) the extent to which the sub-table captures prominent data patterns and trends in the full table, including cross-column patterns.
-This is based on association rules (ARs) as a standard type of pattern that applies to a subset of a row's cells and hence allows several such patterns to be captured is a small subtable.
-(See a discussion of other types of patterns in Section 7.); (2) the diversity in the sub-table, including representative values from each selected column and minimizing data repetitions.
+Our goal is to develop a foundational approach for an informed selection of sub-tables that characterizes a given table as a whole and captures multiple diverse patterns.
+Concretely, given a table T with n rows and m columns, our goal is to create a sub-table $T{\rm sub}$ with k << n rows and l << mcolumns which is a subset of k rows projected over a subset of l columns of T. To do this, we introduce a novel notion of sub-table informativeness which reflects (1) the extent to which the sub-table captures prominent data patterns and trends in the full table, including cross-column patterns.
+This is based on association rules (ARs) as a standard type of pattern that applies to a subset of a row's cells and hence allows several such patterns to be captured is a small sub-table.
+(See a discussion of other types of patterns in Section VII.); (2) the diversity in the sub-table, including representative values from each selected column and minimizing data repetitions.
 We also allow users to specify target columns that affect the choice of sub-tables so that it captures columns and ARs relevant to the target column.

-Example 1.2.
+Example I.2.
 Continuing with the flights dataset, an informative sub-table is shown at the right of Figure 1.
-Unlike the sub-table at the top left, this sub-table captures several prominent ARs that hold over the input table and that include the target column
+Unlike the sub-table at the top left, this sub-table captures several prominent ARs that hold over the input table and that include the target column CANCELLED.

-CANCELLED.
 For purposes of illustration, we show this by highlighting cells that participate in one of the ARs that hold for the row (many additional ARs hold).
-For example, the highlighted rule in the first row states that long flights (AIR_TIME € [198.0, 422.0] and DISTANCE € [1546.0, 2724.0]) are likely not to be cancelled (CANCELLED = 0).
-The highlighted rule in the second row states that short afternoon flights (according to the SCHEDULED_DEPARTURE and SCHEDULED_ARRIVAL columns) are likely to be canceled.
-The sub-table also shows diverse values per column by including representatives of diverse sub-groups in the value distribution, e.g., morning, afternoon and night arrivals/departures, short, medium and long flight distances, etc. □
+For example, the highlighted rule in the first row states that long flights (AIR\TIME [198.0, 422.0] and DISTANCE [1546.0, 2724.0]) are likely not to be cancelled (CANCELLED = 0).
+The highlighted rule in the second row states that short afternoon flights (according to the SCHEDULED\DEPARTURE and SCHED).